-The FRP++ will have its first edition in 2022/2023 as an Erasmus Mundus Joint Master Course, co-funded by the Erasmus+ Programme
+The FRP++ will have its second edition in 2023/2024 as an Erasmus Mundus Joint Master Course, co-funded by the Erasmus+ Programme

-The FRP++ will have its first edition in 2022/2023 as an Erasmus Mundus Joint Master (EMJM) Course, co-funded by the Erasmus+ Programme of the European Union.
-The FRP++ Master Course starts in early October and finishes at the end of September every academic year.
+The FRP++ will have its second edition in 2023/2024 as an Erasmus Mundus Joint Master (EMJM) Course, co-funded by the Erasmus+ Programme of the European Union.
+The FRP++ Master Course starts on October 2, 2023, and finishes at the end of September every academic year.

 The opportunities to apply are grouped into three calls, as shown below.
 Note that the EU Scholarships will only be available during the first call, so it is important to submit applications within this call, if funding by EU is sought.
 The FRP++ also provides Consortium Scholarships.
 Most of the Consortium Scholarships will be available during the first call.

 Balanced gender participation issues are addressed by FRP++ during the selection of the applicants.
 The selections will be based on the merits and strength of applications/applicants.
 In cases of ‘tie evaluation’, the gender balance will be taken into account as a criterion for the selection.
 Given the low participation of women in engineering related studies and the need of the increase of women participation in the future competitiveness worldwide, the FRP++ will secure 5% of the EMJM and Consortium grants for woman students.
 Similarly, the FRP++ will secure 5% of the EMJM and Consortium grants for students with special educational needs.

 Applications for the academic year 2023/2024 are open now!